Aon Assessment Tests - The Complete Guide [2025]

 The shape missing from the third row is the X- therefore, the answer is X.

-You first need to identify the rule that the two grids on the left follow, and then choose the two grids on the right that follow the same rule.
+Each task presents 6 grids containing various symbols.
+Your objective is to identify the rule followed by the two grids on the left and then select the two grids on the right that adhere to the same rule.

 Choose the two grids that follow the rule.